Volume 18 - Qom Univ Med Sci J 2024, 18 - : 0-0 | Back to browse issues page

 Send citation to:

-Shahbazpour J, Ghanbari-Afra L, Ghanbari-Afra M, taheri L. Cross-sectional study of occupational stress of pre-hospital staff in 2023 at Qom University of Medical Sciences.
-Qom Univ Med Sci J 2024; 18
+Shahbazpour J, Ghanbari-Afra L, Taheri L, Ghanbari-Afra M. Occupational Stress of Pre-hospital Emergency Staff in Qom University of Medical Sciences, Iran: A Cross-sectional Study.
+Qom Univ Med Sci J 2024; 18 : 949.11

 URL: http://journal.muq.ac.ir/article-1-3813-en.html

-2- Qom University of Medical Sciences, Qom, , ghanbari.afra91@yahoo.com
+2- Department of Medical-Surgical Nursing, School of Nursing and Midwifery, Qom University of Medical Sciences, Qom, Iran. , ghanbari.afra91@yahoo.com

-Methods: This cross-sectional study was conducted on 200 Pre-hospital staff of Qom University of Medical Sciences (2023).
-Sampling was done by simple random method.
-The data collection tool in this study was " of occupational stress" questionnaire.
-Data analysis was done by spss23 and using descriptive tests, independent t-test, ANOVA and linear regression.
+Methods: This cross-sectional study was conducted on 200 pre-hospital emergency staff of hospitals affiliated to Qom University of Medical Sciences in 2023.
+Sampling was done by a convenience method.
+The data collection tools were a sociodemographic checklist and the health and safety executive (HSE) stress questionnaire.
+Data analysis was done in SPSS Software, version 23 using descriptive statistics, independent t-test, ANOVA, and linear regression analysis.

 Type of Study: Original Article | Subject: پرستاری-جراحی-ویژه-کودکان